 Children need guidance, but they also need to learn how to solve problems and make safe decisions.
 A fully controlled environment doesn’t allow them space for learning.

-Research shows authoritative parenting can help prepare children for life.
+Research shows that authoritative parenting can help prepare children for life.
 This is totally different from authoritarian parenting.

 Authoritative parents guide children.
-They are firm but flexible, and don’t use control as a means of teaching.
+They are firm but flexible and don’t use control as a means of teaching.

-Authoritative parents use fear and control.
+Authoritarian parents use fear and control.
 They often allow emotions (theirs and their children’s) to affect their parenting choices, and often in negative ways.

 You might also find these articles helpful, as you work out a healthy balance in your parenting: